-Once a question about a student's clinical unsuitability is raised, the clinical faculty conducts a comprehensive review of the circumstances.
+Once a question about a student's clinical unsuitability is raised, the clinical faculty conduct a comprehensive review of the circumstances.
 All involved parties must respect the student's rights to a thorough and objective review and to self-representation of the facts in question.
-Details and correspondence about concerns pertaining to a student's suspected emotional and or behavioral difficulty are kept in aconfidential file in the office of the DCT.
-A report to the Office of Institutional Equitymay be submitted as appropriate (i.e., if it falls under the Clery Act).
+Details and correspondence about concerns pertaining to a student's suspected emotional and or behavioral difficulty are kept in a confidential file in the office of the DCT.
+A report to the Office of Institutional Equity may be submitted as appropriate (i.e., if it falls under the Clery Act).
 A report of the findings may enter the student's Academic File as deemed appropriate by the Clinical Program Committee.

 The DCT may designate an appropriate clinical department review committee (e.g., the entire clinical faculty or specific representatives), or informally assemble clinical faculty, to discuss relevant information.
-All relevant materials and documentation of impairment will be shared with and kept by the DCT in a central repository from relevant program parties.
-This will typically include the DCT, the Associate DCT, the clinical faculty who are making judgments of serious professional impairment (e.g., student's faculty clinical supervisor or agency clinical supervisor), and the student's research advisor.
+All relevant materials and documentation of problems will be shared with and kept by the DCT in a central repository from relevant program parties.
+This will typically include the DCT, the Associate DCT, the clinical faculty who are making judgments of serious professional problems with professional behavior or competence (e.g., student's faculty clinical supervisor or agency clinical supervisor), and the student's research advisor.
+All relevant materials and documentation of problematic behavior or problems with competence will be shared with and kept by the DCT in a central repository from relevant program parties.
 After a review of preliminary information, the designated faculty body renders a recommendation for a formal assessment if the initial concerns of unsuitability have merit.
 The formal evaluation may consist, though is not limited to, any of the following:

-- Expert opinions from the academic faculty, training faculty, and/or professional consultants to the faculty - A review of the student's willingness to accept responsibility for the concerns inquestion and to engage in meaningful remediation - Consideration of the extent to which continued enrollment places unreasonable or excessive demands upon other students, faculty, and potential training sites - An assessment of the student's ability to function as a trainee in direct contact with clinical populations - A review of opinions submitted on behalf of the student by their professional consultant
+- Expert opinions from the academic faculty, training faculty, supervisors and/or professional consultants to the faculty (e.g., Dean of Students; Dean of the Graduate School) - A review of the student's willingness to accept responsibility for the concerns in question and to engage in meaningful remediation - Consideration of the extent to which continued enrollment places unreasonable or excessive demands upon other students, faculty, and potential training sites - An assessment of the student's ability to function as a trainee in direct contact with clinical populations - A review of opinions submitted on behalf of the student by their professional consultant

 On the basis of all information, the committee makes a final disposition.
+If there are substantiated concerns about behavior or competence, consequent disciplinary actions may include, though are not limited to, any of the following:

-If there are substantiated concerns about professional impairment, a formal remediation plan with clear, measurable, and achievable behavioral metrics may be created by clinical faculty members and approved by relevant parties (e.g., the student's clinical supervisors, doctoral adviser, DCT, Associate DCT).
-This remediation plan would be discussed with the student and implemented over a designated period of time; at least one semester of the academic year would be granted for the student to meet the expectations of the remediation plan.
-Wherever possible and appropriate, the student would be allowed to continue in the curriculum on either a part- or full-time basis according to this remediation plan implemented and monitored by the DCT or Associate DCT.
-If the concerns are substantiated in part or in full, consequent disciplinary actions may include, though are not limited to, any of the following:
+• A formal remediation plan - a remediation plan would include clear, measurable, and achievable behavioral metrics may be created by clinical faculty members and approved by relevant parties (e.g., the student's clinical supervisors, doctoral adviser, DCT, Associate DCT).
+This remediation plan would be discussed with the student and implemented over a designated period of time; at least one

-- Referring the student to appropriate professional assistance while continuing in the program on a part- or full-time basis with a remediation plan - Placing the student on a required leave of absence while undergoing required remediation or participation in professional assistance - Recommendation to the Department Chair for probation or termination from the program (as per policy below)
+- semester of the academic year would be granted for the student to meet the expectations of the remediation plan. - Referring the student to appropriate professional assistance while continuing in the program on a part- or full-time basis with a remediation plan - Placing the student on a required leave of absence while undergoing required remediation or participation in professional assistance - Recommendation to the Department Chair for probation or termination from the program (as per policy below)